gohugoio/hugo/content/templates/partials.md

 ## Partial Template Lookup Order

-Partial templates---like [single page templates][singletemps] and [list page templates][listtemps]---have a specific lookup order.
+Partial templates---like [single page templates][singletemps] and [list page templates][listtemps]---have a specific [lookup order][].
 However, partials are simpler in that Hugo will only check in two places:

 1. `layouts/partials/*<PARTIALNAME>.html`
 2. `themes/<THEME>/layouts/partials/*<PARTIALNAME>.html`